HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Appendix

+In simulation experiments, we train and test all methods in a commercial desktop computer with a Ubuntu 20.04 OS, an Intel Core i9-13900K processor, 32 GB RAM, and a NVIDIA RTX 4090 GPU.
+We report the training and testing time in simulation with the above computer in Table~\ref{tab:runtime}.
+For training time, all RL methods except DRL-VO are similarly fast, while DRL-VO is the slowest due to its high-dimensional occupancy map input and the larger 2D CNN network.
+For inference time, \modelName is the slowest because the two attention networks for spatial reasoning and the GRU for temporal reasoning increases computation cost.
+Thus, we observe a tradeoff between performance and time efficiency.
+In future work, the inference latency can be reduced by (1) combining the state of multiple humans in the same group and (2) deploying transformer acceleration techniques such as key-value caching or sparse attention.

-\subsection{Simulation experiments -- Additional insights}
+\subsection{Simulation experiments -- additional insights}

-\textbf{Effectiveness of RL planning:} In Table~\ref{tab:baseline_results}, DWA is a model-based approach that determines robot actions based on only the current state, which leads to the worst performance.
+\textbf{Effectiveness of RL planning:} In Table~\ref{tab:baseline_results}, DWA and ORCA are model-based approaches that determines robot actions based on only the current state, which leads to the worst performances.
 Thus, reactive policies are not sufficient to solve our problem, justifying the necessity of long-sighted planning.
-In contrast, \astarCNN combines planning and RL, yet relies on occupancy maps with only obstacles and not humans.
-As humans move, the increasingly inaccurate occupancy map reduces the optimality of waypoints, which negatively affects overall navigation.
+As a step forward, \astarCNN combines planning and RL, yet the planner relies on occupancy maps without humans, reducing the optimality of planned waypoints and negatively affecting overall navigation.
 On the other hand, RL learns to maximize the expected long-term returns based on both the current and historical states of all components in the scene.
 Consequently, the remaining 3 RL methods, especially \homoBaseline and \modelName, outperform \astarCNN in most metrics and in most environments.
-Thus, to ensure the best navigation performance, it is important to optimize the entire planning system based on the task setting instead of optimizing only a part of it.
+Thus, to ensure the best navigation performance, it is important to optimize the entire planning system based on the task instead of optimizing only a part of it.

 \textbf{Difficulty of scenarios:} From Table~\ref{tab:baseline_results} and Table~\ref{tab:ablation_results}, we observe that, besides the overfitted DS-RNN, all methods show the same trend of performance change in the 5 environments: \textit{Less crowded} $>$ \textit{Less constrained} $>$ \textit{More constrained} $>$ \textit{More crowded}.
 Obviously, adding more humans or obstacles increases task difficulty.
 But interestingly, the change in the number of humans has a larger effect on the task difficulty than the change in the number of obstacles.
 This phenomenon shows that avoiding collisions with humans is more difficult than avoiding obstacles in nature.